powercodeacademy/phrg-nitro-final-project/README.md

 ## Tier Requirements

-So what is the project actually going to be about?
-Check out the Tier technical requirements below.

 ### Tier 1 (React & GraphQL)

 - Create a new index or show view in React of a Nitro resource